software-students-fall2022/specification-exercise-team-2/README.md

 #### Goal:

-##### 1. Save memories such as photos, videos, or text shared with my friends and family. <br>
+1. Save memories such as photos, videos, or text shared with my friends and family.
-##### 2. Categorize those into groups and be able to store and retrieve easily anytime I want.
+2. Categorize those into groups and be able to store and retrieve easily anytime I want.

-##### 3. Keep in contact with my friends and family abroad and let them know how I am doing.
+3. Keep in contact with my friends and family abroad and let them know how I am doing.

-##### 4. Be able to see how my little sister is doing and how well she is growing up.
+4. Be able to see how my little sister is doing and how well she is growing up.
+5. Be able to find and look back into memories easily without spending too much time organizing the drive or photo album.

+####
 See instructions.
 Delete this line and replace with the name(s) of the stakeholder(s) you interviewed and lists showing their goals/needs, and problems/frustrations.

 ## Product Vision Statement